slsa-framework/slsa-github-generator/.github/actions/README.md

 We do this because the Actions are part of the builder, whereas the workflow runs in the "context" of the calling repository.

 ## Checkout Rules
-Actions that are called with a copy of the calling repository (`actions/checkout` for the calling repository) should *NEVER* "checkout" the builder's repository, because it creates interference with the calling repository and is difficult to get right.
+Actions that are called with a copy of the calling repository on disk (`actions/checkout` for the calling repository) should *NEVER* "checkout" the builder's repository, because it creates interference with the calling repository and is difficult to get right.